 Message Semantics

 The Authenticate node transaction involves the exchange of certificates representing the identities of the nodes.
 These identities are used to authenticate the nodes, to inform authorization, and audit logging.

+The cipher suites specified here set a baseline to ensure that interoperability is possible.
+This baseline shall not prohibit more secure configurations from being used.
+The actual cipher suites used shall be the most secure configuration possible according to local policies.

 Certificate Validation